-- 1. Each school holding a Certificate of Approval shall file annually a bond calculation justifying the continued adequacy of the bonding or alternative being maintained by the school.
+- Each school holding a Certificate of Approval shall file annually a bond calculation justifying the continued adequacy of the bonding or alternative being maintained by the school.
 The calculation shall be based on the amount of maximum prepaid tuition and fees collected and held at any one time during the calendar year.
 The calculation shall be covered in the surety requirements as specified in Rule IV.E. - 2.
-Upon the Board's request the school shall also file a complete set of financial statements which includes cover sheet, balance sheet, income and expense statement, source and use statement and all supportive notes, prepared by an independent public accountant or certified public accountant using a format which reflects generally accepted accounting principles and procedures.

-B. Student Enrollment and Graduate/Completion Data

-- Any private occupational school holding a certificate of approval to operate, and which offers a program/course certificate, diploma, or associate degree as defined by rule Part I, "Definitions" of the Rules and Regulations Concerning The Private Occupational Education Act shall, on an annual basis, submit to the Division student graduate data consistent with the following: - a.
+Upon the Board's request the school shall also file at a minimum a complete set of compiled financial statements which includes a cover sheet, balance sheet, income and expense statement, source and use statement and all supportive notes, prepared by an independent public accountant or a certified public accountant using a format which reflects generally accepted accounting principles and procedures. - B. Student Enrollment and Graduate/Completion Data - Any private occupational school holding a certificate of approval to operate, and which offers a program/course certificate, diploma, or associate degree as defined by rule Part I, "Definitions" of the Rules and Regulations Concerning The Private Occupational Education Act shall, on an annual basis, submit to the Division student enrollee and graduate data consistent with the following: - a.
 Name of the school; - b.
 Name/identification of the respective program(s) for which certificates, diplomas or associate degrees are awarded; and - c.
-The number only (not by names or by any other personally identifying student information) of graduates having successfully completed and been awarded either a certificate, diploma or associate degree, within the annual reporting period.
+The number only (not by names or by any other personally identifying student information) of graduates having successfully completed and been awarded either a certificate, diploma, or associate degree, within the annual reporting period.
 This graduate quantitative/number data shall be provided in respect to or reported by each program so identified by the school in fulfillment of this annual reporting requirement. - d.
-The printed name and written signature of the school representative submitting said annual report on behalf of the school, and an acknowledgement that with his or her signature this representative affirms under penalty of law that the school exercised due diligence in identifying, compiling and reporting a true and complete graduate data report. - 2.
-Violation of this rule by a school not exempt from this reporting requirement may be subject to disciplinary actions, fees, fining authority or other powers of the Board as defined by statute and Board rule.
+The race, ethnicity, and gender data of its post-admission enrollees and graduates.
+Schools should collect this data using the Division-approved prompts and definitions.
+An individual student may decline to provide their own data. - e.
+The printed name and written or electronic signature of the school representative submitting said annual report on behalf of the school, and an acknowledgement that with his or her signature this representative affirms under penalty of law that the school exercised due diligence in identifying, compiling, and reporting a true and complete graduate data report. - Violation of this rule by a school not exempt from this reporting requirement may be subject to disciplinary actions, fees, fining authority, or other powers of the Board as defined by statute and Board rule. - C. Placement Statistics